Optimal List Recoloring of Subcubic Graphs and Complete Multipartite Graphs: Preliminaries

 \textit{Matchings.} A \emph{matching} $M$ of a graph $G$ is a set of pairwise disjoint edges.
 A matching $M$ \emph{covers} a vertex $v$ if $v$ is an endpoint of an edge of $M$.
 A matching is \emph{perfect} (resp. \emph{almost perfect}) if it covers every vertex (resp. every vertex but at most one).

 \textit{Colorings.} In the figures, throughout the paper, we represent the initial coloring at the centers of the vertices, and the target coloring on the borders of the vertices, see Figure~\ref{fig:grapha}.
 Let $L$ be a list-assignment on $G$ and $\alpha, \beta$ be two $L$-colorings of $G$.
 The \emph{distance between $\alpha$ and $\beta$} in $C_L(G)$, denoted by $\dist_G(\alpha, \beta)$, is the size of a shortest path from $\alpha$ to $\beta$ in $C_L(G)$.
 The \emph{color-shift digraph} $\overrightarrow{D_{\alpha, \beta}}$ of $G$ is the digraph whose vertices are exactly the vertices of $G$ and whose arcs go from a vertex $u$ to a vertex $v$ if and only if $\beta(u) = \alpha(v)$.
 We denote by $D_{\alpha, \beta}$ its underlying multigraph.
 See Figure~\ref{fig:digraph} and~\ref{fig:colorshift} for illustrations.

-We say that two adjacent vertices $u$ and $v$ are \emph{in conflict over color} $c$ if $u$ is colored $c$ in one coloring and $v$ is in the other coloring.
+We say a vertex $v$ \emph{has a conflict over a color} $c$ if there exists at least one vertex $u$ adjacent to $v$ such that $u$ is colored $c$ in one coloring and $v$ is colored $c$ in the other coloring.
+We then say that $u$ and $v$ are \emph{in conflict over color} $c$.
 Hence, two vertices are in conflict if and only if they are adjacent in the color-shift digraph.